 - The number of Graduate Research Fellowship awards depends upon the availability of funds and the number of high-quality applications.
 See past Graduate Research Fellowship recipients.

 - How does NIJ decide which Graduate Research Fellowship applications to fund?

 - Independent, external peer review panels evaluate all responsive Graduate Research Fellowship proposals.
 NIJ generally selects two categories of reviewers to serve on the external peer review panel.
 Panel members are chosen for their research and technical expertise (e.g., subject matter experts and methodologists with Ph.D.s) and/or their knowledge and experience as criminal justice practitioners or policymakers.
 Panel members read each proposal, assess the technical merits and policy relevance of the proposed research, and discuss their assessments before coming to a consensus.
 External peer review panelists are asked to base their reviews on criteria set forth in the solicitation.
 In addition, a NIJ internal peer review process takes place.
 The external peer review panel's consensus review and the recommendations of NIJ's subject matter experts and methodologists are then submitted to the NIJ Director, who has final authority to make awards.

 - When will I know if my application is selected for funding?

 - The application review process (including peer review, decision-making, and other considerations) take approximately 6 months or longer.
 Notices of award and nonaward are sent out at the same time to the official applicant (i.e., university or college).

 - If I receive an award, what are the reporting requirements?

-- Reporting requirements for the Graduate Research Fellowship Program include quarterly financial and semiannual progress reports throughout the life of the grant, a final progress report, and a final technical report (i.e., the doctoral student's dissertation).
+- Reporting requirements for the Graduate Research Fellowship Program include quarterly financial and semiannual progress reports throughout the life of the grant, a final progress report, and an official signed copy of the student's dissertation.